BoA: 2000–2003: Debut and commercial success in South Korea and Japan

 Kwon Bo-ah was born on November 5, 1986.
-At the age of eleven, BoA accompanied her older brother to an SM Entertainment talent search.
-Though her brother was the one who auditioned as a break-dancer, SM talent scouts instead took notice of BoA and offered her a contract on the same night as the auditions.
-Her parents initially opposed the notion of BoA leaving school to enter the entertainment business but eventually consented at her older brothers' persuasion.
+At the age of eleven, BoA accompanied her older brother Kwon Soon-wook to an SM Entertainment talent search in 1998.
+Though Soon-wook auditioned as a break-dancer, SM talent scouts instead took notice of BoA and offered her a contract on the same night as the auditions.
+BoA's parents initially opposed the notion of her leaving school to enter the entertainment business but eventually consented after being persuaded by her older brothers Soon-hwon and Soon-wook.
 She has said that her early influence as a singer was Seo Taiji.

-BoA underwent two years of training (involving vocal, dance, English, and Japanese lessons), and at the age of thirteen she released her debut album ID; Peace B in South Korea on August 25, 2000.
+BoA underwent two years of training (involving vocal, dance, English, and Japanese lessons), and at the age of thirteen, she released her debut album ID; Peace B in South Korea on August 25, 2000.
 The album was moderately successful; it entered the Top 10 of the South Korean charts and sold around 156,000 units.
 Meanwhile, her Korean record label, SM Entertainment, made arrangements with Japanese label Avex Trax to launch her music career in Japan.
 She was forced to quit school to prepare and in early 2001, BoA released her first mini-album, Don't Start Now; it sold around 90,000 units.
-After its release, she took a hiatus from the Korean music industry to focus on the Japanese market at which time she worked to solidify her skills in Japanese.
+After its release, she took a hiatus from the Korean music industry to focus on the Japanese market, at which time she worked to solidify her skills in Japanese.